 Various collaborative efforts have been instituted to support coordination between housing and service providers.
 The Human Services Alliance of Greater Enid consists of organizations such as education, governance, health, welfare, mental health, substance abuse, teen engagement, advocacy, and mentorship programs.
 Leaders from those organizations meet to discuss needs and implement programs to create a suitable living environment for all citizens.

-To off-set the high development costs associated with affordable rental property development, nonprofit and for-profit development partners access state and national affordable housing grant and loan funds.
+To off-set the high development costs associated with affordable rental property development, non-profit and for-profit development partners access state and national affordable housing grant and loan funds.
 This "soft" public financing can then be used by development entities to reduce and/or eliminate hard development costs and long-term debt resulting in cost savings that are passed on to low-income residents in the form of lower, more affordable housing.

 Identify actions taken to overcome the effects of any impediments identified in the jurisdiction’s analysis of impediments to fair housing choice.
 91.520(a)

 The City of Enid continues its commitment to create diverse housing opportunities and ensure the availability and affordability of a variety of housing options by collaborating with the development community and housing organizations to build affordable housing as demonstrated with the partnership on all development projects.
 The City of Enid promotes Fair Housing in many ways.
-The CDBG Coordinator is listed as the Fair Housing Coordinator and continually provides information and services to citizens; including renters, homebuyers, home sellers, mortgage lenders, brokers, and investment property owners/landlords.
+The CDBG Coordinator is listed as the Fair Housing Coordinator and continually provides information and services to citizens, including renters, homebuyers, home sellers, mortgage lenders, brokers, and investment property owners/landlords.
 The CDBG Coordinator is accessible to members of the community making it easy for citizens to file complaints when they feel they have been discriminated against in the housing market.
 Educating the general public, landlords, property managers, and realtors through trainings, public service announcements, and distribution of information is helpful to the community in prevention and alleviation of Fair Housing discrimination.

 CR-40 - Monitoring 91.220 and 91.230